 And in honor of him, I want to pay it forward.
-I don’t know what you’re trying to accomplish this month.
-But in case you don’t have someone around who can realistically threaten you with death or starvation or homelessness in the event of your failure, here are a couple things that should help you get where you want to be.
+I don’t know what you’re trying to accomplish this month, but here are a couple things that should help you get where you want to be.

 Do Some Research

 I’m sorry, did I say ‘research’?
 Whoops.
-Research sounds boring, doesn’t it?
+Research sounds boring.
 What I meant was, ‘Watch some video tutorials.’
-And in case ‘tutorials’ sounds a little too educational for you, what if you just watch some videos?
-That’s pretty harmless, right?
+And in case ‘tutorials’ sounds a little too educational, what if you just watch some videos?
 The entire wealth of human knowledge is a click away, and there are 48 trillion how-to videos that can teach you pretty much anything from banjo playing to computer hacking.
 Fun fact – I have found that hacking into other people’s bank accounts is much easier while I am playing the banjo.
 Who knew?

 Well, that might not be precisely true.
 All of us have off-days, and today might be yours.
 In fact, today you might be barely better than a sea cucumber.
 But in general, you’ve gotten smarter throughout your entire life.
 When you were five, you probably couldn’t type or build a house or drive or whatever things you can do now, and that process will continue.
 As long as you can remember that you’re better now than you were then, you should be less concerned about tackling whatever’s in front of you right now.
 (Side note: I think it’s awesome that we always know more today than we did yesterday.
 That means all of us are simultaneously the smartest we’ve ever been, and that we also used to be really, really stupid.
 I can’t wait until I’m 80 and can say, “Wow, when I was 70 I didn’t know squat.”)